kamax-matrix/mxisd/docs/stores/ldap.md

 - `ldap.identity.medium`: Namespace to overwrite generated queries from the list of attributes for each 3PID medium.

 ### Authentication
-No further configuration is needed to enable authentication with LDAP once globally enabled and configured.
+No further configuration is needed to use the Authentication feature with LDAP once globally enabled and configured.

 Profile auto-fill is enabled by default.
 It will use the `ldap.attribute.name` and `ldap.attribute.threepid` configuration options to get a lit of attributes to be used to build the user profile to pass on to synapse during authentication.